 Welcome to Jacob Quinlan Books.

-We are a rare bookseller specializing in Fine and Private Press.
+We sell, buy, and evaluate rare books, and specialize in Fine and Private Press.

 A strict definition of what constitutes a ‘private press’ remains elusive.
 Though the ‘revival’ belongs to the past, the tradition continues to thrive today.
 The métier of private printing is perhaps best captured by Colin Franklin: “the joy of a Private Press is indifference to public demand”.